Mastering Non-Human Identity Lifecycles A CISO's Guide

 For example, a financial institution might automate the rotation of api keys used by its trading algorithms every month.

-• Limit the window of exposure if credentials are forgotten or overlooked.
+• Limiting the window of exposure if credentials are forgotten or overlooked.

 A cloud service provider might set expiration dates for service accounts used by temporary virtual machines.